Jay-Yee-Portfolio/Module_2-Regression/README.md

 -	Numpy, sklearn, and statsmodel were used to clean the data and build regression models
 -	Seaborn was used to create illustrations

-## Communication
-Results were presented via a PowerPoint presentation.